Is Guardianship Needed Now… or Soon?

 Laws defining when a person is subject to guardianship vary from state to state.
 Legal standards are also different depending on whether a full guardianship or a limited guardianship is being requested.
 In New Jersey, a person is generally considered to be in need of a guardianship when he or she lacks the mental capability to make rational decisions and understand the consequences resulting from those decisions for both their general health and welfare, safety and/or financial well-being.
 A good example is when a person cannot be left alone because a physical or cognitive condition renders them at risk of injury, death, or financial exploitation (like leaving the stove on for hours at a time, driving aimlessly around and getting lost).
 But age alone (whether young or old) is not a criteria to legally apply for guardianship.

 A person can’t be declared in need of a guardianship simply because he or she makes irresponsible or foolish decisions.
-The law requires the person to show a lack of capacity (understanding) to make sound decisions.
+The law requires the person to show a lack of capacity (understanding or a substantial disturbance of thought or action(s)) to make sound decisions.
 For example, a person may not be declared incompetent simply because he or she spends money in ways that seem odd to someone else.
-Also, a confirmed medical diagnosis of a developmental disability or mental illness is not, by itself, enough to medically support a guardianship.
-There must be more… a finding of serious risk, injury, financial exploitation, or death to the person.
+Also, a confirmed medical diagnosis of a developmental disability or mental illness is not, by itself, enough to legally support a guardianship.
+There must be more… a finding of serious risk, injury, financial exploitation, or death to the person caused by mental infirmity.

 Understanding the Role of Being a Guardian or Conservator